Idea-Pool/topics/docs/VALUE_STREAM.md

     * Gaining experience in tool selection / practical evaluation
     * Gaining insight into how to prepare a structured and objective tool evaluation

-It is recommended to read the following article: [Test Automation Tool Evaluation | Idea Pool Projects](https://wearecommunity.io/communities/idea-pool/articles/296)
+It is recommended to read the following article: [Test Automation Tool Evaluation | Idea Pool Projects][article-ta-tool]

 For more information about the stream, please turn to [Sandor Orosz][sorosz].